 In this guide, we’ll cover the basics of Form I-693:

-For the flat rate of $995, Boundless helps you complete your entire marriage-based green card (spousal visa) application, including all required forms and supporting documents, independent attorney review, and support from the moment your application is filed until you receive your green card.
+Starting at $995, Boundless helps you complete your entire marriage-based green card (spousal visa) application, including all required forms and supporting documents, independent attorney review, and support from the moment your application is filed until you receive your green card.
 Learn more about our services, or get started today.

 Form I-693 should be signed by an authorized civil surgeon no more than 60 days prior to filing Form I-485 (officially called “Application to Register Permanent Residence or Adjust Status”).
 Note: Between December 9, 2021 and September 30, 2022, this requirement will be waived.